Allergic Conjunctivitis Treatment

 - Bathing or showering before bedtime

-How to Avoid an Allergic Conjunctivitis Flare-Up
+Strategies to Prevent and Minimize the Onset of an Allergic Conjunctivitis Flare-Up

 Allergen avoidance is a crucial component of managing allergic conjunctivitis.
 Identifying and minimizing exposure to allergens can help prevent flare-ups and reduce the severity of symptoms.
 Strategies for allergen avoidance may include: